felixarntz/ai-services/readme.txt

 }
 `

+**Generate the answer to a prompt using WP-CLI:**

 `
-// Generate the answer to a prompt using WP-CLI. wp ai-services generate-text 'What can I do with WordPress?' --feature=my-test-feature `
+wp ai-services generate-text 'What can I do with WordPress?' --feature=my-test-feature `

-You can also use a specific AI service, if you have a preference, for example the `google` service:
+You can also use a specific AI service, if you have a preference, for example the `google` service.

+**Generate the answer to a prompt using a specific AI service, in PHP code:**

 `
-// Generate the answer to a prompt using a specific AI service, in PHP code. if ( ai_services()->is_service_available( 'google' ) ) {
+if ( ai_services()->is_service_available( 'google' ) ) {
 	$service = ai_services()->get_available_service( 'google' );
 	try {